 The Shuar are a large indigenous Amerindian population inhabiting the lowland Amazonas region of southeastern Ecuador.
-Historically forager-horticulturalists living in small, scattered households, they are currently experiencing varying degrees of market integration and lifestyle change.
-Many Shuar now live in communities connected by road to large towns, have electricity, and engage in wage labor.
-Others living in more isolated areas continue to practice a largely "traditional" way of life.
-Despite recent development of infrastructure in some regions of their territory, Shuar diet remains generally inadequate.
+Historically forager-horticulturalists living in small, scattered households, they are currently experiencing varied degrees of market integration and lifestyle change.
+Many Shuar now live in communities connected by road to large towns, have electricity, receive formal education, and engage in wage labor.
+Others living in more isolated areas continue to practice a largely subsistence-based way of life.
+Despite recent development of infrastructure in some areas, Shuar diet remains generally inadequate.
 Their burden of infectious and parasitic disease is heavy, particularly among children.

-My research among the Shuar is performed as part of The Shuar Health and Life history Project (SHLHP; Directors: Drs.
-Larry Sugiyama and Josh Snodgrass of the University of Oregon), a highly collaborative interdisciplinary research effort initiated in Ecuador in 2005.
+My research among the Shuar is performed as part of The Shuar Health and Life history Project (SHLHP; co-director), a highly collaborative interdisciplinary research effort initiated in Ecuador in 2005.
 I have been particularly interested in investigating the nature of Shuar childhood growth and its complex relationship with market integration, immune activity, and energetics.
 This work takes advantage of the large dataset of the SHLHP as well as novel longitudinal measures of childhood short-term growth, immune function biomarkers, and direct metabolic measures.
 My research among the Shuar has been externally funded by the National Science Foundation and the Leakey Foundation.

 The Garisakang are an indigenous population of approximately 500 individuals living in an isolated section of the Middle Ramu River Valley in lowland Papua New Guinea.
 Members of the Sogerum language group, they currently live predominantly in a single community.
 They continue to practice a mixed subsistence pattern based on small-scale horticulture, foraging, hunting, and fishing.
 Although the Garisakang are experiencing a number of important changes (e.g., the first primary school in the region was introduced in 2011), modern infrastructure and integration into the market economy remain relatively minimal.
 Garisakang social organization is patrilocal with mixed monogamy/polygyny.
 Demographics are characterized by universal natural fertility and large realized family sizes.
 Adoption is common.